About Psychodynamics

 Other research indicates that, when emotional health improves, patients have fewer visits to medical doctors’ offices.
 This is significant since some studies estimate that the majority of all visits to medical treatment providers may be stress-related.

-The Advisory Board to the MGH Endowment for the Advancement of Psychotherapy
+© 2024 The MGH Endowment for the Advancement of Psychotherapy